Back to main menu

 Regulations and compliance

-As with cost effectiveness, the rules and regulations around email and SMS marketing are fairly similar.
+As with cost effectiveness, the rules around email and SMS marketing are similar.

 International laws such as the EU’s General Data Protection Regulation (GDPR) apply to both SMS and email.